On self-duality and unigraphicity for $3$-polytopes: Only is unigraphic in the class of self-dual polyhedra: proof of Theorem

+In section \ref{sec:1p}, we will prove via direct constructions that each $S(x,y)$ of Definition \ref{def:S} is unigraphic in the class of self-dual polyhedra.
+We will end the section with the proof of Corollary \ref{cor}.

 As remarked in \cite[section 3]{mafpo3}, on inputting permutations of the tuple $T=(t_1,\dots,t_k)$ into Algorithm \ref{alg:1}, one may obtain non-isomorphic graphs.
-This is, in fact, one idea that we will use in section \ref{sec:2p} to show that `most' of the sequences \eqref{eqn:seq} have more than one self-dual realisation.
+This is one of the ideas that we will use in section \ref{sec:2p} to show that `most' of the sequences \eqref{eqn:seq} have more than one non-isomorphic self-dual realisation.
+To show that they are not isomorphic, we will inspect the respective subgraphs $H_+(G)$.

 A type of sequence left out in the above reasoning is